andrew-lowell/HMT/ATTRIBUTE_SPECS.md

 * `i@mode_progression`: The modal progression of the notes contained within an octave in values from `0-7`. `0` being the root note.
 When numbers go beyond this value they will progress into the next or previous octave
 * `i@minor_type`: The minor style of the Aeolian mode common in western minor scales. `0-2` represent Natural, Harmonic, and Melodic types.
 * `i@melody_id`: An attribute used in the note-spline and doppler workflows for per melody processing
+* `i@note_id`: An attribute used in the doppler workflows for per note tracking and processing

 **Point attributes** used for ***visualization***:
 * `v@P`: The time(x) and note(y) of the notes